 My Scenic Flight Over Iceland

-During my most recent visit to Iceland, when I drove the Ring Road, I looked at a few options for scenic flights over Iceland, including from flightseeing.is.
+During my most recent visit to Iceland in the summertime, when I drove the Ring Road, I looked at a few options for scenic flights over Iceland, including flightseeing.is.
 However, in the end, I arranged a flight with a local pilot who specialises in flights for photography.
 We planned a flying route to take in a variety of the spectacular features of Iceland’s landscape.

 The flight was amazing, and whilst I did get a little sick on this flight, I still managed to get some amazing photographs.
 In this article, I will share 20 photos that I think will make you want to see Iceland from the air.

 Photographs That Will Make You Want To See Iceland From Above

 The first geological feature that made me want to fly over Iceland was braided rivers.
 There are lots of these in Iceland, especially in South Iceland and in the highlands.
 If you’ve driven the Ring Road in South Iceland, you will have crossed some over braided rivers via bridges in route 1.
 From the road, they look like a wide, shallow collection of streams and channels.

 However, it is hard to appreciate how huge and stunning they are from the ground – you just can’t see the amazing patterns they form from low down.

 How they form: braided rivers consist of a network of river channels separated by small, often temporary, islands called braid bars.
 They form when rivers have a high sediment load, and in Iceland, many of them carry meltwater from glaciers.
 They typically flow over a wide area containing the silt and/or gravel they have deposited over time.
 The name comes from the way the water forms a network of meandering channels over a wide area that appear to twist together.
 As the water carries suspended particles from the glaciers, the water appears different colours where it is deeper vs where it is shallow.